meta-learn/meta-learn.github.io/2021/index.md

 ### Formatting

 We have provided a modified `.sty` file [here](neurips_2021.sty) that appropriately lists the name of the workshop when `\neuripsfinal` is enabled.
-Please use this style files in conjunction with corresponding LaTeX `.tex` template from the [NeurIPS website](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) to submit a final camera-ready copy.
-Both the submission and the camera-ready can be up to <b>8 pages</b>, but there is no penalty for a shorter paper (e.g., the usual 4-page workshop paper).
+Please use this style file in conjunction with the corresponding LaTeX `.tex` template from the [NeurIPS website](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) to submit a final camera-ready copy.
+Both the submission and the camera-ready can be up to **8 pages**, but there is **no penalty** for a shorter paper (e.g., the usual 4-page workshop paper).

 Accepted papers and supplementary material will be made available on the workshop website.
 However, these do not constitute archival publications and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.